 The Lace Museum was incorporated in 1981 and is a non-profit organization.
 It is a teaching museum administered by a Board of Directors and is staffed entirely by volunteers.
-The museum houses hundreds of samples of laces that have been donated over the years.
-Many types of lace, lace making tools and books that date back as far as the 1700's can be found in the museum.
+The museum houses approximately 10,000 pieces of lace that have been donated over the years.
+Many types of lace, lace-making tools and books that date back as far as the 1700's can be found in the museum.

 Quarterly exhibits demonstrate the breadth of the museum's holdings.
 Classes and lectures are sponsored by the Lace Museum Guild whose membership is open to the public.
 Exhibits at local craft fairs help educate the public about lace making.
 Museum volunteers take lace making projects for children into area schools.

 The Lace Museum exists solely through the donations of individuals, revenue from the gift shop, and revenue from the classes conducted by the Guild.
 The Lace Museum Guild has grown to include over 100 members worldwide.
 If you are interested in supporting the Lace Museum, please click on the How to Support link.

 American Alliance of Museums

 California Association of Museums

 Chartered member of International Organization of Lace, Inc.

 Organisation Internationale de la Dentelle au Fuseau et a ľAiguille